quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}b and @fig:distance-results-conditioned).

 Using the BXDs with *D* genotypes at `rs52263933`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}b; maximum adjusted cosine distance of 3.69e-3 at marker `rs31001331`; position 114.05 Mbp in GRCm38/mm10 coordinates).
-We did not discover any new significant loci using BXDs with *B* genotypes at the `rs52263933` locus, though we observed some residual signal from the mutator locus near *Mutyh* (Figure @fig:distance-results-conditioned).
+This signal was specific to BXDs with *D* genotypes at the `rs52263933` locus, as we did not observe any new mutator loci (other than some residual signal from the *Mutyh* locus) after performing an IHD scan using BXDs with *B* genotypes at `rs52263933` (Figure @fig:distance-results-conditioned).
 We also performed QTL scans for the fractions of each 1-mer mutation type using these same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).

 We queried the region surrounding the locus on chromosome 6 (+/- 5 Mbp) and discovered 15 protein-coding genes that harbored nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.